fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppCollection.md

 PS C:\>Get-AzureRemoteAppCollection
 ```

-This command returns a list of all azure_2 RemoteApp collections in the subscription.
+This command returns a list of all Azure RemoteApp collections in the subscription.

 ### Example 2: Get information about a specified collection
 ```
 PS C:\>Get-AzureRemoteAppCollection ContosoApps
 ```

-This command returns information about the azure_2 RemoteApp collection named ContosoApps.
+This command returns information about the Azure RemoteApp collection named ContosoApps.

 ### Example 3: Get a list of collections by using a wildcard
 ```
 PS C:\>Get-AzureRemoteAppCollection Finance*
 ```

-This command returns a list of all azure_2 RemoteApp collections matching Finance*.
+This command returns a list of all Azure RemoteApp collections matching Finance*.

 ## PARAMETERS

 ### -CollectionName
-Specifies the name of the azure_2 RemoteApp collection.
+Specifies the name of the Azure RemoteApp collection.

 ```yaml
 Type: String